Enrollment for SY2020-2021

 Non-District residents wishing to enroll at Richard Wright Public Charter School will need to follow the same protocols for D.C. residents and pay tuition.
 Richard Wright Public Charter School’s tuition will equal the per-pupil allocations provided by the Uniform Per Student Funding Formula during each fiscal school year.

 "Enrollment Saturday" TBA

-Richard Wright Public Charter School will be open to collect Enrollment Documents from new and returning families Saturday, April 13, 2019 from 9am to 12noon!
+Richard Wright Public Charter School will be open to collect Enrollment Documents from new and returning families will be announced soon!
 Please take advantage of this date to complete and provide mandated documents for enrollment.